The writing guide below was developed for my workshop The Art of Dread: Crafting Contemporary Horror, but I offer it here for anyone who can use it:

 Volunteering is another community-focused method.

-The HWA offers some levels of membership the ability to serve on a Stoker Awards jury, for example, which is a great way to develop in-depth knowledge of what’s being published in a given year and to get to know more people in your organization.
+The HWA (Horror Writers Association) offers members the ability to serve on a Stoker Awards jury, for example, which is a great way to develop in-depth knowledge of what’s being published in a given year and to get to know more people in your organization.
 Slush reading is a particularly helpful kind of volunteer work.
 In larger markets, slush readers (aka first readers) are the people who read submissions and decide whether or not to recommend them to the editors.
-In smaller organizations, the editors might read every story.
 Slush reading will give you a sense of what other writers are producing and provide insight into why very good stories are often rejected, which will help you cultivate a positive attitude toward rejection.
 You can contact magazines you like or watch for requests for slush readers on social media.

 Socializing with other writers in person, at conventions, on social media and private discussion boards, etc. helps you cultivate the attitudes you want to have, gives you connections, and makes the work of writing more fulfilling for everyone in the community.